Angkor Wat and authentic experiences on your trip to Cambodia is written by Camilla Kornerup

 Instead, I chose to head north to rural idyll and stayed in a tastefully restored old French governor's residence in the small town of Banlung.
 The city is close to the area's national parks and forms the starting point for hikes into the heart of the rainforest.
 This is where my journey to Angkor Wat started.

-Lonely lady almost 40 looking for travel companions in Cambodia
+Lonely woman in her late 40s looking for travel companions in Cambodia

 I decided to explore the jungle before continuing my journey towards Angkor Wat.
-You must have a permit and a guide when you want to trek in Virachey National Park.
-I got both at the park's HQ, which is on the outskirts of Banlung a nice little bike ride from the hotel.
+You need a permit and a guide to trek in Virachey National Park.
+I got both at the park HQ, which is located on the outskirts of Banlung, a nice short bike ride from the hotel.

-In the office, they looked at me a bit while I asked if there was anyone else going on a trip one of the days that I could accompany.
-It wasn't there, they had just left, and since it was rainy season and financial crisis at the same time, they got quite a few bookings at the moment.
+At the office they looked at me a little while I asked if there were anyone else going on a trip one of the days that I could go with.
+There wasn't.
+They had just left, and since it was the rainy season and the financial crisis at the same time, they were getting very few bookings at the moment.

-I had just endured 1½ days in local buses on dirt roads in Cambodia, with peanut-munching children on my lap and the sight of endlessly bad music videos on the buses' outdated TVs, the sound level of which was still increasing in strength.
-In other words, I was not ready to turn around, and it only took me a split second to decide to leave alone, even though from home I had probably imagined going with others.
+I had just endured a day and a half in local buses on dirt roads in Cambodia with peanut-munching children on my lap and watching endlessly bad music videos on the buses' outdated TVs, the sound level of which was still increasing in strength.
+In other words, I was not ready to turn around.
+It only took me a split second to decide to leave alone, even though I had probably imagined trekking with others back home.

 "Do you know the jungle, mam?", The man asked me a little cautiously in the office.
 The question made me dribble back in memory of previous trips down rivers in Amazon and up slippery slopes in search of orangutans in Borneo's rainforest; joo, I really meant enough, I knew a little about the jungle, although I was very happy to get a guide with.